Sensirion/arduino-ble-gadget/documents/SCD30_Monitor_Tutorial.md

 ## Summary

 This tutorial enables you to setup a CO2-Monitor sending CO2 measurements via Bluetooth to nearby mobile phones.
-All steps necessary and a compatible app for Android and iOS are provided here.
+All steps necessary and links to the compatible app for Android and iOS are provided here.

 The tutorial is structured in 3 parts

 * **Hardware Setup**: Learn how to wire the sensor to the development board
 * **Software Setup**: Learn how to setup your computer to program the development board
-* **Monitor Setup**: Learn how to monitor your CO2 levels on your computer and via the *Sensirion MyAmbience CO2* app
+* **Monitor Setup**: Learn how to monitor your CO2 levels on your computer and via the *Sensirion MyAmbience* app

 If you have a [LILYGO® TTGO T-Display ESP32](http://www.lilygo.cn/prod_view.aspx?TypeId=50033&Id=1126&FId=t3:50033:3) then make sure to follow the instructions on the very bottom of this tutorial to enable the UI of your gadget.